svasandani/get-risky/README.md

 ## Backend

-The backend is currently AFK.
-It will be written in Go.

 ### Running it locally
+First, install [MySQL](https://www.mysql.com/).
+Create a database for the app as well as a user for the database.
+You can infer the database types from the Go models (or I could add it here, but that's TODO).

-Download and install [Go](https://golang.org/).
-Import this repository in the customary way.
-Run the following command:
+Then, download and install [Go](https://golang.org/).
+Once everything is set up in the usual way, run the following command:

-    $ go run cmd/get-risky/main.go
+    $ go run src/get-risky/main.go

+There are a few optional command-line arguments:
+- `dbuser` := MySQL user (default: `get-risky`)
+- `dbpass` := Password for MySQL user (default: `get-risky`)
+- `dbname` := Name of MySQL database (default: `get-risky`)
+- `port` := Port to serve get-risky (default: `3000`)

 ### Deployment
 You can build the app using the following command:

-    $ go build cmd/get-risky/main.go
+    $ go build src/get-risky/main.go

 Then, copy the executable to the deploy server.